lborg019/alain.xyz/packages/portfolio/blog/modern-graphics-apis/index.md

 | DirectX |`ID3D12CommandQueue` |
 | Metal | `MTLCommandQueue` |

-A queue allows you to enqueue tasks for the GPU to execute.
+A **Queue** allows you to enqueue tasks for the GPU to execute.
 A GPU is an asynchronous compute device, so the idea here is to always keep it busy while having control over when items are added to the queue.

 ## Swapchain